-The proposed expansion will have impact on the air quality parameters like $PM{10}$ , $PM{2.5}$ , $SO_2$ , $NO_X$ and CO.
+The proposed expansion will have impact on the air quality parameters like PM{10} , $PM{2.5}$, SO_2 , NO_X and CO.
 The raw material handling plant, IF's, steel melting shops will emit dust and fumes.
 Apart from the above, there will be fugitive dust emissions due to transportation, storage and processing of raw materials.

-Although, the quantity of production will be increased but ground level concentrations will not be increased as the process of sponge and pig iron melting in induction furnace does not cause any SOX emission, even the NOx formation is negligible it only emits some particulate matter with carbon loss gases exiting from top of induction furnace crucible.
-The existing emission limit of Particulate matter of 50 mg/NM will be reduced to 30 mg/NM.
+Although, the quantity of production will be increased but ground level concentrations will not be increased as the process of sponge and pig iron melting in induction furnace does not cause any SO_X emission, even the NOx formation is negligible.
+It only emits some particulate matter with carbon loss gases exiting from top of induction furnace crucible.
+The existing emission limit of Particulate matter of 50 mg/NM3 will is reduced to 30 mg/NM3.
 By use of better quality raw material carbon loss based flue gas generation will also get reduced.
 Hence it is inferred that considering cumulative concentration levels based on Air (ISCST3) Modeling Studies, the pollution load exerted due to proposed expansion project will be insignificant.